tedslittlerobot/node-commandeer/README.md

 ├── helpers # A directory for generic helpers
 │   ├── my-api.ts
 │   └── wordart.ts
-├── index.ts # The root index.ts should define the program
 └── tasks # A directory of Listr2 Task Lists
+    └── user-details
-    ├── user-details.ts # This should export the task list
+		    ├── index.ts # This should export the task list
-    ├── user-details.evaluate.ts # More complex individual tasks may have their own file ├── user-details.evaluate.study-services.test.ts # And their own tests
+        ├── api-call.ts # More complex individual tasks may have their own file ├── evaluate-study.test.ts # And their own tests
-    ├── user-details.evaluate.study.test.ts # And their own tests
+        ├── evaluate-study.test.ts # And their own tests
-    ├── user-details.io.ts # ... more complex task file
+        ├── io.ts # ... more complex task file
-    └── user-details.types.ts # And potentially some specific type definitions
+        └── types.ts # And potentially some specific type definitions
 ```

 #### Root index.ts